diegocamlooker/Kickstarter/ks_boardgames.md

 Here we realize that:

-- Tabletop fans are passionate, they back way more and on higher pledges than the average.
+- Tabletop fans are passionate and have a collector mind, they back way more and on higher pledges than the average.

 - **A shorter campaign usually has a better performance than a long one (!)**.